tomas-fryza/esp-idf/README.md

    4. In project wizard, type `gpio` as project name.
    5. Select ESP32 board you have.
    6. Change framework to `Espressif IoT Development Framework` and select location to your working folder.
    7. Click on the **Finish** button.
-The creation of first project may takes a few minutes and internet connection to download the needed libraries and frameworks is mandatory.
+The creation of the first project may takes a few minutes and the internet connection to download the needed libraries and frameworks is mandatory.

       ![Create a new project](images/platformio_project_name.png)